 To help shorten the process of legal battles over assets and debts, the Financial Early Neutral Evaluation (FENE) process can be used as an effective resolution tool.
 This process involves using a neutral lawyer or CPA to resolve the financial aspects of a divorce.
-This is usually started within 30 to 45 days of the first court appearance.
+The FENE process typically begins within 30 to 45 days of the first court appearance.
 The FENE process is voluntary, and cannot be ordered by the Court unless both parties agree to participate.
 The role of the FENE provider is to give an evaluative opinion of the case based on the issues and facts presented during the FENE session.
 Some providers have views regarding spousal maintenance that may differ from your lawyer, and this should be considered when choosing a provider.

 Mediation to Resolve Impasse